 CHERRY HILL, NEW JERSEY -- I purchased $13,000 in flooring for my second home in another state.
 I also used Lumber Liquidators installers - $6,000+ estimate.
 The order was shipped in multiple deliveries because they couldn't get the order correct.
 The stair treads were never completely delivered correctly.
-The store manager Mike refused to help us and we had to enlist the corporate customer care team.
+The store manager ** refused to help us and we had to enlist the corporate customer care team.
 The installer thought he could complete the job in 2 days and because it is a second home we have to pay every time our caretaker opens and closes our home.
 He has been there 10 times and the project is not completed.
 We were still missing 2 stair treads.

-On Friday I called Fed Ex only to learn there was never a pick up.
-I called the store on Sat and was told Mike would call me back.
-The installer called and talked to Danny who said the treads were in the warehouse and I could pick them up.
+On Friday I called FedEx only to learn there was never a pickup.
+I called the store on Sat and was told ** would call me back.
+The installer called and talked to ** who said the treads were in the warehouse and I could pick them up.
 I called ** to confirm I could get them and ask why I was lied to about the treads being shipped. ** got angry, said some inappropriate things about bodily harm to me and removed the treads from their inventory system so I couldn't pick up.

 When I called Customer Care to tell them about this latest issue their response was "I never lied to you".
 This has taken over 45 days, I have spent 10's of hours on the phone trying to fix, and incurred over $400 in fees to open my house for the installer and is still not complete.
 They clearly don't care about service regardless of how big your order is if you do business with them manage your expectations accordingly.

-To top it off I call customer care and they start asking me questions of how it was installed and what glue I used Really!! turn it on me.
+To top it off I call customer care and they start asking me questions of how it was installed and what glue I used.
+Really!!
+Turn it on me.
 I ask them what does this have to do with the color of the wood?
-The reply was it is the general questions we ask so I ask for the manager name and the reply there all in a meeting. so in the end they have no wood in that color other than what a bought and now I'm fed and my customer is the victim.
-I thought to my self has LL been around for around week?
+The reply was it is the general questions we ask so I ask for the manager name and the reply there all in a meeting.
+So in the end they have no wood in that color other than what I bought and now I'm fed and my customer is the victim.
+I thought to myself has LL been around for around week?

 I'm I on an episode of the 3 stooges (DO WE CHEAT-EM AND HOW).
 P.S.
-I can't believe "they try ed to say I made the wood change color may favorite was when they put me on hold for 45 minutes and had to sit in the parking lot fore seven hours.
+I can't believe they tried to say I made the wood change color my favorite was when they put me on hold for 45 minutes and had to sit in the parking lot for seven hours.

-In response to LL feedback at bottom- They lie they never fixed the problem I DID and when they called I was bribed within store credit I never told I them would shop there again (LL pleas don't right things that are not true And in witch they told me I was to receive the $300 in store credit 3 day ago I have still not been taken off.
+In response to LL feedback at bottom- They lie they never fixed the problem.
+I DID and when they called I was bribed within store credit.
+I never told I them would shop there again.
+LL please don't right things that are not true and in which they told me I was to receive the $300 in store credit 3 day ago.
+I have still not been taken off.

 LL Response: We spoke with the customer today after several missed phone calls between both parties.
 We feel the pallet received did in fact have some boxes included that were not a match for the lot delivered.
 This would have been unknown at the time of receipt.
 We explained that Customer Care asks a series of questions to uncover the problem, but in this case the customer was out of patience and found little help in answering questions.
 He agreed the agent knew little about the whole story because he was in a rush to correct the problem.
 I had the team in a meeting to drive a customer service initiative to improve service, so it would have been appropriate for the agent to ask for a call back number in this rare instance where coverage was not available a training initiative.
 After speaking with the customer they agreed and became very frustrated by the project delay caused by the 9 boxes in question.
 LL has since made this situation better and achieved customer satisfaction.
 No matter where you source materials this can happen no matter how big or small the order may be.
 We happen to sell more flooring than anyone else and instances like this one are a rarity.
 Thousands of transactions occur each day successfully and with a great deal of satisfaction from price, quality, service, and support before, during, and after the sale.
 The customer will be returning for another purchase and a second opportunity for them to see how well our “normal process” works.
 The customer also understood bamboo can have color variations as most natural products do, so we addressed the problem and turned a negative situation into a positive experience.